Corey255A1/WunderVisionBlogHugo/content/posts/2023-12-09_Unreal_Gingerbread/index.md

 ![Gingerbread Land](gingerbread_land.png)

-I'm not quite sure what the object (if any) will be, but I know I want the player to be able to throw those little green gumdrops.
+I'm not quite sure what the objective (if any) will be, but I know I want the player to be able to throw those little green gumdrops.
 I also just realized, that apparently I didn't know what a gumdrop looked like.
 I'm not sure why I thought they looked like gummy Rolos.

 # Throwing action
 I'm going to start with just getting our player shooting out some .. gumdrop/rolos.